 - All around I like the livery… I think?

 Eastern is an incredibly quirky airline.
-The airline operates charter flights (both for passengers and cargo), though the airline also has two routes that it markets directly, from New York JFK to both Georgetown, Guyana, and Guayaquil, Ecuador.
+The airline operates charter flights (both for passengers and cargo), though the airline also has some routes that it markets directly, from New York JFK to:

-So, what exactly is going on with this 777 acquisition?
+So, what exactly is going on with these 777 acquisitions?
 My assumptions in general would be that:

-- Eastern picked up this plane for very little, given what a bargain used aircraft usually are, let alone in the current environment
+- Eastern picked up these planes for very little, given what a bargain used aircraft usually are, let alone in the current environment

-- If nothing else, odds are that Eastern could operate this quite profitably for cargo, given the current circumstances, even if the configuration isn’t ideal
+- If nothing else, odds are that Eastern could operate these planes quite profitably transporting cargo, even if the configurations aren’t ideal

-- I can’t imagine Eastern has a particular scheduled route in mind for this plane, since the airline isn’t even utilizing all 767s for scheduled flights; the 777 does have substantially more range, but it doesn’t seem like the airline has true long haul aspirations
+- I can’t imagine Eastern has particular scheduled routes in mind for these planes, since the airline isn’t even utilizing all 767s for scheduled flights; the 777s do have substantially more range, but it’s unknown if the airline has true long haul aspirations

 - I’ve heard about Eastern planning to expand to Africa, which could explain this, but again, the airline is all over the place

-Eastern Airlines has acquired a used Boeing 777, which complements its 767 fleet.
-I’m curious to see what this plane ends up being used for.
-I would assume Eastern got a deal on the plane, and can’t imagine there’s much immediate use beyond cargo flights and some high density charters.
+Eastern Airlines has now acquired three used Boeing 777s, which complement the 767 fleet.
+I’m curious to see what these planes end up being used for.
+I would assume Eastern is acquiring these planes for very little, and can’t imagine there’s much immediate use beyond cargo flights and some charters.